-The Commission's regular reports will evaluate the following:
+The Commission's bi-annual reports will evaluate the following:

-- 1. Turkey's record in adopting or amending in line with the EU acquis the legislation set out in this Roadmap; - Turkey's record in implementing the legislation and all other measures set out in this Roadmap; - 3.
-Turkey's record regarding the implementation of the readmission agreement; and - 4.
-The expected migratory and security impacts of the liberalisation of the visa regime with Turkey [1]
+- 1. Turkey's record in adopting or amending in line with the EU acquis the legislation set out in this Roadmap; - 2.
+Turkey's record in implementing the legislation and all other measures set out in this Roadmap; - 3.
+Turkey's record regarding the implementation of the readmission agreement and the impact of its visa policy on illegal immigration within the EU Member States, and - 4.
+The expected migratory and security impacts of the liberalisation of the visa regime with Turkey^[1]

-On the basis of these regular reports, the Justice and Home Affairs Council will assess every six months the progress by Turkey in fulfilling the requirements as set out in this roadmap, including on the implementation of the readmission agreement.
+On the basis of these reports, the Justice and Home Affairs Council every six months will assess, and may express its opinion on the progress made by Turkey in fulfilling the requirements as set out in this roadmap, including on the implementation of the readmission agreement.
 The Commission will take into utmost consideration the political discussions in the Council.
 The Commission will also inform the European Parliament once a year of the progress of the visa dialogue.

-The Commission will continue to monitor and report to the Council and to the European Parliament on Turkey's progress in adopting and implementing the measures and fulfilling the requirements set out in this Roadmap, taking into account, inter alia, a set of performance indicators specified in the Final Remarks.
+^[1] The Commission will continue to monitor and report to the Council and to the European Parliament on Turkey's progress in adopting and implementing the measures and fulfilling the requirements set out in this Roadmap, taking into account, inter alia, a set of performance indicators specified in the Final Remarks.